istio-ecosystem/sail-operator/bundle/README.md

 ### Prometheus

 `Prometheus` is an open-source systems monitoring and alerting toolkit.
-You can use `Prometheus` with the Sail Operator to keep an eye on how healthy Istio and the apps in the service mesh are, for more information, see [Prometheus](https://istio.io/latest/docs/ops/integrations/prometheus/).
+You can use `Prometheus` with the sail-operator to keep an eye on how healthy Istio and the apps in the service mesh are, for more information, see [Prometheus](https://istio.io/latest/docs/ops/integrations/prometheus/).

 To install Prometheus, perform the following steps: